 The Vocabulary Imperative: Not Just 'More' Words, But More Functional Words

 Words.
 Schools are swimming in them.
 Children are swimming in them too, and potentially drowning in them.
 A recent Education Week article discussed the need for students to "learn more words," stating that "[v]ocabulary is a deceptively simple literacy skill, but [one] which has proved frustratingly difficult to address."
 Indeed, a researcher cited in the article said she'd found "a very haphazard approach" to teaching vocabulary in schools"vocabulary choices were not based on frequency, not based on the supporting academic words children need to know," nor were they based "content-rich words."

 So which words should you teach?
 When?
 Where?
 How?
 It is not enough to teach more words, or even just "content-rich words."
-Teachers need a driving framework that connects words to the lived experiences of children both in and...
+Teachers need a driving framework that connects words to the lived experiences of children both in and out of the classroom.

 As an instructor in the Stanford Teacher Education Program, part of the Stanford Graduate School of Education, I ask teacher candidates to employ a "functional linguistics approach," based on the work of M.A.K.
 Halliday and others.
 With this approach, teachers can connect vocabulary to students' lives in the classroom by asking, "What do I want my students to do with the language?"

 Are students analyzing data and asking questions or are they explaining their process in solving a problem?
 Are they arguing a specific point or are they comparing two different perspectives?
 The verbs in these questions (i.e., analyze, ask, explain, compare) are important because verbs indicate what we do when we speak, listen, read, or write.
 Language serves a purpose and has a specific function.
 By analyzing the verbs in the learning objectives of their lessons, teachers can more easily identify those functions.